 - models of disease for pharmcolgical, gene and stem cell therapies.

-- You will receive training in research design, data handling, data analysis, and reporting of results.
+- Receive training in research design, data handling, data analysis, and reporting of results.

-- You will join a vibrant community of masters students from other programmes and for your research project you will be based in laboratories alongside PhD students, postdocs and senior researchers.
+- Join a vibrant community of masters students from other programmes and for your research project you will be based in laboratories alongside PhD students, postdocs and senior researchers.

-- Through the range of teaching methods and assessments used you will gain skills in critical appraisal, independent working, presentations, writing scientific documents and time management.
+- Gain skills in critical appraisal, independent working, presentations, writing scientific documents and time management through our range of teaching methods and assessments.

 The programme will consist of compulsory taught courses, selected optional courses and a research project spread over 11-12 months.